christ776/Crossmint/README.md

 - Test for Phase 1 should be run using `npx esrun src/DrawXAtCenter.ts` (where you'll be asked to install esrun if you don't already have it)
 - For phase 2 `npx esrun src/CrossmintLogo.ts`

+- All network interactions are being sent to a shared throttled queue, where they get sent one per second until the queue is depleted to avoid spamming the backend and getting `HTTP-429` errors.

 Output should look like

 ```